Tambanal-Ayaloma, Ecuador

 In the Spring of 2022, EWB Pitt partnered with the Pittsburgh Professional Chapter (PPC) of EWB to collaborate on this project.
 The teams have worked jointly since, coordinating with our in-country NGO Institutos Ecologistas.
 These partners provide on-ground coordination, preliminary water testing, and capture photos and videos of key sites.

-In December of 2022, a team of five PPC members and three EWB Pitt members travel to Tambanal and Ayaloma on an assessment trip to collected technical, public health data, and build our relationships with our in-country partners.
-Following the assessment trip, we have been working on our system design components for intaking the water, treating it, and distributing it to each home.
+In December of 2022, a team of five PPC members and three EWB Pitt members traveled to Tambanal and Ayaloma on an assessment trip to collected technical, public health data, and build our relationships with our in-country partners.
+Following the assessment trip, we worked on our system design components for intaking the water, treating it, and distributing it to each home.
+We have three rounds of implementation planned to install the system.

 Travel team members completed an activity called Visual Voices with the children of both communities.
 In this activity students were asked to draw in response to the question, "What makes your community special?"
 This data was analyzed to inform public health education efforts by our project team.